wikimedia/operations-docker-images-docker-pkg/README.rst

 that might happen.

-In case you run ``docker-pkg`` with the command-line switch ``--nightly``, a nightly build will be performed, appending the current date to the tag defined in the changelog of each image, and thus triggering a rebuild of all images.
+In case you run ``docker-pkg`` with the command-line switch ``--nightly``, a nightly build will be performed, appending the current date and time to the tag defined in the changelog of each image, and thus triggering a rebuild of all images.

 The templating system